B-Dionysus/SecondDay/README.md

 # SecondDay
-HTML exercise for the second days of class
+HTML exercise for the second day of class